sdss/datamodel/datamodel/products/md/mos_target_allstar_dr17_synspec_rev1_parquet.md

 #### chi2_grid

 - Column Name: chi2_grid
-- Description: CHI2 for each grid for which fit was performed (see GRIDS tag in HDU3 for grid names
+- Description: CHI2 for each grid for which fit was performed
 - Unit: N/A
 - Data Type: String